Some Useful Word Macro Examples

 End Sub

-This worked fine, until fellow MVP, who uses the pseudonym Macropod, baited me to produce a version which gave the user the opportunity to add a CHARFORMAT switch as an alternative to the MERGEFORMAT switch.
-The result was the following.
+This worked fine, until fellow MVP Paul Edstein, who uses the pseudonym Macropod in the forums, baited me to produce a version which gave the user the opportunity to add a CHARFORMAT switch as an alternative to the MERGEFORMAT switch.

 Check the box and you will see the further dialog